Mary Chinery-Hesse: Chinery-Hesse Committee

-She was commissioned by the erstwhile government of former President John Kufour to determine the end of service benefits/emoluments of Article 71 officer holders.
+She was commissioned by the erstwhile Government of former President John Kufour to determine the end-of-service benefits and emoluments of Article 71 officer holders.

 Personal life

-She was married to Lebrecht James Chinery-Hesse (1930-2018), a Ghanaian lawyer and a former principal state attorney who had done international stints in Sierra Leone, Zambia and Uganda, and was awarded the Grand Medal by the Ghanaian government.
-Their son, Herman Chinery-Hesse is a software entrepreneur.
+She was married to Lebrecht James Chinery-Hesse (1930–2018), a Ghanaian lawyer and former principal state attorney who had done international stints in Sierra Leone, Zambia, and Uganda and was awarded the Grand Medal by the Ghanaian government.
+Their son, Herman Chinery-Hesse, was a software entrepreneur.